What is household hazardous waste?

 If it’s corrosive, flammable or poisonous it’s hazardous waste.
 These types of products contaminate water and landfills and should never be poured down the drain or put out with your regular garbage.

 To help you dispose of these products safely, the City of Ottawa operates several one-day Household Hazardous Waste depots for City of Ottawa residents only.
-The 2017 one-day Household Hazardous Waste depots will be posted as soon as they are available.

 - Aerosol containers